ryansteven79/ryansteven-wiki/burwell.md

 * Added social media buttons to the top navigation using FontAwesome.
 * Added an auto-populate search feature to the site.
 * Created a persistant footer bar about Free Shipping.
+* Improved the Google Page Speed for the site by modifiying the template using Liquid image filters.
+Went from 30-40 values to 85-95.
 *